MRT3216/MRT3216-2018-PowerUp/README.md

   - distance traveled by the right encoder
 - **leftDriveEncoderDistance**: inches
   - distance traveled by the left encoder
+- **rangeFinderDistance**: inches
+  - distance to rangefinder without smoothing
+- **rangeFinderAverageDistance**: inches
+  - distance to rangefinder with smoothing

 These values need to be **read and set** in the dashboard:<br>

 **ALL MODES**
 - **bot**: TESTBOARD, BLUEFISH, MAINBOT
   - which bot is the code on
+- **kp**: 0.00-0.1 in 0.005 increments
+  - correction factor for drive straight code

 **Autonomous**
 - **Autonomous**: CROSS_LINE or ???